Santhiya2207/Santhiya2207/README.md

 ---

-⭐ *Open to internships & entry-level roles*
+⭐ *Open to internships in Data Analytics, AI, and Full Stack Development*